SanchezPepe/TestCaseBuilder/README.md

 # Test Case Builder

-When I worked as a QA Tester I missed coding, so I developed a web app with Vue.js 2 to design, create and automate my documentation taks test cases in a single GUI
+When I worked as a QA Tester I missed coding, so I developed a web app with Vue.js 2 to design, create and automate my documentation tasks.

 This saved more than half of the time I spent docummenting each new feature of the system.